 11. All family members practice fire drill, know escape route, designated meeting pace to go outside?

-12. Children know how to use phone to get help in an emergency?
+12. Do children know how to use phone to get help in an emergency?

 WHEN AWAY FOR EXTENDED PERIODS

 1. Security system armed?
 Automatic timers for lights, radio turned on?
 Phones turned down?

 2. Arrange for neighbor to watch house, cut/water grass, give house that lived-in look?

 3. No change in normal pattern of opening, shutting drapes, dead give-away lighting patterns?

 4. Arrange to stop mail, newspaper delivery, yard work performed?

 5. Arrange to have local police give “special attention” for area beat car?